anthonwellsjo/anthonwellsjo/README.md

 ## hi!

-I'm Anthon.
-I automate things.
+I'm Anthon and I like to automate things.

 #### my [linkedin](https://www.linkedin.com/in/anthonwellsjo/)